matinshamsaei/Bootstrap-Vue/README.md

 # routaa-ui-kit

-This library based on the world's most popular frameworks - Bootstrap V5, Vue V3, Vite V4 And TypeScript.
-This Application Use For Routaa Vue 3 Project. with more than 40 component, several directives.
+This library base on most popular frameworks and libraries - Bootstrap V5, Vue V3, Vite V4 And TypeScript and uses for routaa projects based on vue 3, with more than 40 component and several directives.

 ## Quick start

 - Clone the repo `http://192.168.7.152/matin/routaa/modules/front/routaa-ui-kit.git`
 - Install with [npm](https://www.npmjs.com/) `npm install @routaa/ui-kit@v1.2.1`

-## Project install
+### Project install

 ```sh
 npm install